SAGE: Shape-Adapting Gated Experts for Adaptive Histopathology Image Segmentation: Introduction

+To address these limitations, we propose \textit{Shape-Adapting Gated Experts} (SAGE), a dynamic, input-adaptive framework that converts a static backbone into a dual-path architecture.
+Each layer contains a main path that preserves the backbone transformation and an expert path that conditionally activates a subset of reused backbone blocks.
+A hierarchical router first estimates a group-level preference between shared and fine-grained expert groups, then applies top-$K$ selection on prior-modulated logits to determine the active experts for each input.
+The two paths are fused adaptively, allowing the model to balance stability and input-specific refinement at run time.
+To enable interaction across heterogeneous experts (e.g., CNN and Transformer blocks), we introduce the \textit{Shape-Adapting Hub} (SA-Hub), which aligns feature formats before and after expert execution.
+Although trained on patches, SAGE is deployed on full WSIs through sliding-window reconstruction, preserving compatibility with high-resolution pathology workflows.

-To summarize, this work makes contributions as follows: \begin{itemize} \item We propose a dual-path architecture that enables static backbones to become dynamic, allowing for input-dependent computation and the adaptive integration of local and global context by routing features among diverse experts, including the original backbone blocks. \item We design a hierarchical expert routing system that distinguishes between shared and fine-grained experts, ensuring more adaptive and context-aware selection. \item We introduce a lightweight module that enables CNNs, Transformers, and other models to align their feature representations dynamically. \end{itemize}
+To summarize, this work makes contributions as follows: \begin{itemize} \item We propose a dual-path formulation that transforms static backbones into dynamically routed architectures, enabling input-adaptive computation with parameter reuse. \item We design a hierarchical router with group-level gating and top-$K$ selection over prior-modulated logits to balance shared and fine-grained specialization. \item We introduce SA-Hub, a lightweight shape-adaptation module that aligns CNN/Transformer feature formats for stable cross-expert communication. \end{itemize}